JoshuaGessner/ToneHoner/PACKAGING.md

 # Packaging Instructions

-This guide explains how to package the DeepFilterNet client into a standalone executable for distribution on Windows, macOS, and Linux.
+This guide explains how to package the ToneHoner Server (GUI) and Client into standalone executables.
+Windows PowerShell examples are provided; macOS/Linux notes remain below.

 ## Prerequisites